Checklist for IDFA Forum entry

 - Synopsis (max.
 400 words): a clear and simple description of your story line.
 What is it about?

 - Category (If you are submitting a linear project, choose between 'Pitch' and 'Rough Cut Presentation'; if you are submitting a new media project, choose 'DocLab Forum')

 - Genre (choose from a list of options)

 - Project description (max.
 700 words): a project description can include background information, details about protagonists, information about access to subjects and locations, visual approach, director’s statement, etc.

-- Arts & Culture description (if applicable – max.
+- For project submissions to the thematic Arts & Culture Pitch: an explanation of why your project fits this category (if applicable – max.
 250 words)

 - Visual Material: Vimeo link to a trailer, rough cut, or other sample material:

 - For a public Forum presentation: preferably a trailer (max.
 3 min.); or if you are in production and do not yet have a trailer, selected scenes (max.
 10 min.) or a sample of your previous work (max.
 10 min.)

 - For DocLab Forum: sample material; a trailer, teaser clip or pitch deck to showcase the general look of your project

 - For a Rough Cut Presentation: 20 minutes of rough cut material (a 20-minute clip, or the total rough cut with a timecode selection of maximum 20 minutes).
 If you are selected you must deliver the full rough cut by Wednesday, October 21, 2020; we advise to keep the length of the rough cut as condensed as possible.